Ayweth20/DVCTF/March 2022/Warmup/EBG13/readme.md

 To solve this challenge you need to decrypt the message.
 With the title chall, we quickly find that the encryption use is ROT13.

-So when go on this website ([rot13.com](https://rot13.com/) and copy/paste the encrypted message, the flag is decrypted.
+So when we go on this website ([rot13.com](https://rot13.com/)) and copy/paste the encrypted message, the flag is decrypted.

 <details>
   <summary>:triangular_flag_on_post: FLAG</summary>